fireship-io/fireship.io/hugo/content/lessons/flutter-state-management-guide/index.md

 ## Global or Shared App State

 It's common to have widgets dispersed throughout the widget tree that depend on the same data.
 If the source of this data is at the top of the widget tree, you can pass it down, but that becomes very cumbersome when multiple levels are involved.
-If the data is at the bottom of the widget tree, you're SOL - unless of course you implement one of the solutons described next.
+If the data is at the bottom of the widget tree, you're SOL - unless of course you implement one of the solutions described next.

 ### InheritedWidget